erykksc/chatreply/README.md

 ## Multimedia support

-The tool will try to parse lines as multimide file paths.
+By default the tool will try to parse lines as file paths.
 For example:
 ```
 echo "./images/orange.png" | chatreply
 ```